HannahMarsh/pi_t-experiment/internal/pi_t/README.md

 This directory contains the core implementation of the $\Pi_t$ onion routing protocol.
-The key components include functions for forming and peeling onion layers, as well as supporting cryptographic operations and onion structure management.
+The key components include functions for forming and peeling onion layers, as well as providing helper crypto methods.

 ## Directory Structure